 Please forward your CV with one page proposal outlining your skills/experience would meet the required priorities.

-To discuss this opportunity please email with your CV and cover letter to recruitment@mindout.org.ukemail our CEO,
+To discuss this opportunity please email with your CV and cover letter to recruitment@mindout.org.uk

 Applications will be assessed as they come in.